I like hard SF and no longer mind fantasy / soft SF that much.

 I read City on Fire, it was all right.
 I don't see what's the big deal though.
 A little too magical for my taste.
 Probably better classified as fantasy.
 I read The Praxis, wanting to give him another chance.
 But it was just utter crap.
 Not awful and the first page or two is good, but just not SF, not deep or thoughtful.
 Apparently you can have galaxy spanning empires without changing human nature at all.
 The aliens who conveniently forbid all post 1990s technology helps too.
 Soap operas in space.
 Post Vinge this doesn't cut it anymore.

-*The Years of Rice and Salt* is great, great stuff - not really SF at all, though.
+The Years of Rice and Salt is great, great stuff - not really SF at all, though.
 Fascinating alternate religious history of asia.
-The one about futuristic musicians, *A Sense of Whiteness* was good & enjoyable.
-The one of his I read first, *Red Mars* was pretty good.
+The one about futuristic musicians, A Sense of Whiteness was good & enjoyable.
+The one of his I read first, Red Mars was pretty good.
 I don't know what to think about it really.
 It got incredible amounts of praise from the new york times etc. It was good all right...
 The characters feel way more real than something in say Vinge.
 There was an awful lot of mars geography in there though.
 I didn't really bother to figure it all out.
 I liked it enough to plan to read the next two.
-Robinson knows something about arabic culture evidently. *Green Mars* was pretty good.
+Robinson knows something about arabic culture evidently.
+Green Mars was pretty good.
 Yet more tons of martian geography.
 I wish I'd gone to nasa's mars site before I read all these.
-I guess I'll read the next one, if only because 2 ends right in the middle of something important. *Aurora* is supposed to be really good.
+I guess I'll read the next one, if only because 2 ends right in the middle of something important.
+Aurora was quite bad - he's some kind of anti-natalist now?
+The beginning was interesting, but it's definitely a fresh take against the hopefulness of science.
+Again with a future society completely missing the importance of maintaining health and intelligence in their children.
+After a few hundred years, the citizens of the generation ship's main problem was just a lack of straight up plain old IQ, so they decide to turn around and undo the work they've done, flying all the way back to Earth.

 Terminal Cafe started off annoying wanna-be gibson, all in love with death etc. It got much better once it switched to the other characters.
 It's good SF, but the plot lacks something.
 It was all familiar to me, yet I'd never read it before.
 Turned out it was a prequel to The Days of Solomon Gursky, a novella which I'd read somewhere and loved.
 It's a posthumanist immortality romp.
 So great.